smorimoto/coq-to-ocaml-to-js/README.md

 > and typed language, and makes it compile to clean, readable and performant
 > JavaScript code. -
 > [What is BuckleScript?](https://bucklescript.github.io/docs/en/what-why)

-It sounds great, doesn't it?
-I guess you still don't believe that Coq can be extracted to OCaml, and that BuckleScript will generate safe and clean JavaScript.
-Here is the workflow of code generation and the code that is generate when you execute the `make build` command in this repository.

 ### Workflow and directory structure